brendencoffey/joe-marketing-site/blog/testimonials/urban-coffee-lounge.md

 ---
-title: "Urban COFFEE Lounge and Combating Corporate Giants"
+title: Urban COFFEE Lounge and Combating Corporate Giants
-date: 2021-03-25
+date: 2021-03-25T00:00:00.000Z
-author: "Cass Clark"
+author: Cass Clark
-category: "joe-pos"
+category: joe-pos
+excerpt: >-
-excerpt: "Urban COFFEE Lounge is in Starbucks' backyard.
-But with quality coffee, service, and mobile ordering, UCL owners are taking on corporate coffee head on."
+  Urban COFFEE Lounge is in Starbucks' backyard.
+But with quality coffee, service, and mobile ordering, UCL owners are taking on corporate coffee head on.
 featured: false
+featured_image: /images/blog/testimonials/urban-coffee-lounge.jpg
 ---

 Urban COFFEE Lounge operates in one of the most competitive coffee markets in the world—Seattle, Starbucks' hometown.